Best Citi® Airline Credit Cards for January 2023

 The sign-up bonus on this card is less generous, at just 10,000 miles and a $50 statement credit, but the spend requirement is also much lower, at just $500 in the first three months after opening an account.

 Best for: Frequent travelers

 Frequent flyers want a card that’s chock full of features and benefits, and the Citi / AAdvantage Executive World Elite Mastercard fits the bill.
 The card does come with a steep $450 annual fee, but American Airlines aficionados can easily earn more than that back in rewards.

 For starters, this card comes with a coveted Admirals Club membership, which is worth at least $500 per year and could cost as much as $650 per year.
 As most frequent travelers subscribe to Global Entry or TSA PreCheck, the $100 fee credit once every five years is also a big perk.

-Add in no foreign transaction fees on purchases, the double miles for every dollar spent on eligible American Airlines purchases, and an additional 10,000 Elite Qualifying Miles after $40,000 in purchases during the year, and this card offers nearly everything a frequent traveler could desire.
+Add in no foreign transaction fees on purchases, the two AAdvantage miles for every $1 spent on eligible American Airlines purchases, and an additional 10,000 loyalty points after $40,000 in purchases during the year, and this card offers nearly everything a frequent traveler could desire.

 FAQHere are the answers to some of the most frequently asked questions regarding Citi credit cards.

 - Is a Citi card good for travel?

 - Yes.
 Not only do Citi cards allow users to earn ThankYou Points that can be redeemed for travel, but they also offer various other perks, depending on the card.